 You should hold a first degree equivalent to at least a UK upper second class honours degree in a relevant subject.

 Candidate whose first language is not English must provide evidence that their English language is sufficient to meet the specific demands of their study, the Faculty minimum requirements are:

 • British Council IELTS - score of 6.5 overall, with no element less than 6.0

 • TOEFL iBT - overall score of 92 with the listening and reading element no less than 21, writing element no less than 22 and the speaking element no less than 23.

 Applicants with sufficient funding must still undergo formal interview prior to acceptance in order to demonstrate scientific aptitude and English language capability.

 How to apply

 Applications can be made at any time.
-To apply for this project applicants should complete a Faculty Application form and send this alongside a full academic CV, degree certificates and transcripts (or marks so far if still studying) to the Faculty Graduate School at firstname.lastname@example.org
+To apply for this project applicants should complete an online application form.
+With this form please include a full academic CV, degree certificates and transcripts (or marks so far if still studying).

 We also require 2 academic references to support your application.
 Please ask your referees to send these references on your behalf, directly to firstname.lastname@example.org